COURT OF QUEEN’S BENCH.

 · Return of Murders committed in Ireland since 1842 Volume 35.
 A William BAILIE was recorded as victim of attempted murder.

-Trea.
-A townland of 253 acres in the Parish of Creggan, Co.
+There is a Trea., a townland of 253 acres in the Parish of Creggan, Co.
 Louth.
 In Griffiths Valuation of 1854, A William BAILIE leases to a John and a Robert BAILIE house offices and lands on 10 acres with a valuation of £6.0.0.
 He also leases other acreages and buildings to others for a value of £59 6 0.
-He himself leases bogs from Reps of John DUNN covering about 10 acres.
+He himself leases bogs from Reps of John DUNN covering about 10 acres. iInce the land in this court case keeps referring to Trea along with the townland of Annaghavackey, I had assumed the townlands to be in the same parish & Co.
+I could be wrong.
+Curiously, a deed dated Feb 12, 1835 refers to a William BAILLIE of Tray, (Parish of Donaghmoyne), Co.
+Monaghan.

 Mary Anne McLAREN.